wavesplatform/docs.wavesplatform/docs/en/blockchain/readme.md

 Waves bases on a Proof-of-Stake consensus algorithm.
 Each participant's chance to generate the next block is proportional to his economic stake in the network.
 Unlike Proof-of-Work, Proof-of-Stake has low hardware requirements and electricity consumption, and also makes an attack on the network unprofitable for miners.

-If you don’t have enough WAVES tokens to run your own node, you can lease WAVES to a different node and get a part of their block award paid a percentage of the rewards they collect.
-Alternatively, you can set up a node and seek leases from other WAVES holders to reach the required amount.

-LPoS allows users to lease their tokens to a Waves node and get a part of the node payout as a reward.
+Users can lease their WAVES to a Waves node and get a part of the node payout as a reward.
 The leased funds remain under users' control and don’t leave their accounts.
 [More about leasing](/en/blockchain/leasing)

 ## Performance

-The Waves-NG protocol enhances blockchain throughput up to hundreds of transactions per seconds thanks to the unique "liquid blocks", which continuously increase until the next block is created.
+The Waves-NG protocol enhances blockchain capacity up to hundreds of transactions per seconds thanks to the unique “liquid” blocks, which continuously increase until the next block is created.
 A transaction is put in the block in ~2 seconds on average — so apps can provide a much better user experience.
 [More about Waves-NG](/en/blockchain/waves-protocol/waves-ng-protocol)

 ## Transparency

 The Waves protocol is completely open, the source code is [available on Github](https://github.com/wavesplatform).
-Protocol updates and inprovements are discussed by the community at the [Waves Enhancement Proposals](https://forum.wavesplatform.com/c/waves-improvment-proposals) forum.
+Protocol updates and inprovements are discussed by the community on the [Waves Enhancement Proposals](https://forum.wavesplatform.com/c/waves-improvment-proposals) forum.
 [Activation of new features](/en/waves-node/features/) and [reward changes](/en/blockchain/mining/mining-reward) are accepted by voting of the nodes.

 ## Ecosystem for Developers